Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

     set to `true`, ensure that the `pool_specification` property `inter_node_communication_enabled` is set to `true`.
   * `multi_instance` is a property indicating that this task is a multi-instance task.
+Additional information about multi-instance tasks and Batch Shipyard can be found [here](80-batch-shipyard-multi-instance-tasks.md).
 Do not define this property for tasks that are not multi-instance.
 Additional members of this property are:
     * `num_instances` is a property setting the number of compute node instances are required for this multi-instance task.
 This can be any one of the following: